-Many of you showed your dislike of the London 2012 logo, launched yesterday.
-A quick thanks to those who left comments in my previous post.
+Many of you showed your dislike of the London 2012 logo, leaving a host of comments in the thread of yesterday’s post.

-I woke up to more news about the negative impressions of the logo, so thought I’d follow-up with a few thoughts from around the Internet.
+I woke to more news about the negative impressions, so thought I’d follow-up with a few thoughts from around the Internet.

 The BBC is showing alternative logos by viewers.
 Not great, but I’ve picked out a few: